-5. Regulation equipment and checking of equipment by the Referee

-- t.43 Before the start of each pool, team match or bout by direct elimination, the Referee must assemble all the competitors on the piste and verify that (cf. t.35): - at all weapons, the FIE guarantee label is present on the fencers' equipment (clothing, masks). - at foil, the conductive jacket conforms to the provision of Article m.28 when each competitor is standing upright, is on guard and is in the lunge position; - at épée, the material from which the clothing is made has not too smooth a surface, and the competitor is wearing a jacket conforming to the regulations; - at sabre, the conductive jacket conforms to the provision of Article m.34 when each competitor is standing upright, is on guard and is in the lunge position; - at all three weapons, each fencer is wearing, under his jacket, a regulation protective under-plastron, made of cloth which can resist 800 Newtons. - at all three weapons, the fencer is not equipped with any electronic communication equipment which would allow a person off the piste to communicate with the fencer during the bout.

-For bouts in the direct elimination and the finals at the World Championships and the Olympic Games, and for finals of World Cup competitions, the two fencers in each bout will go to the equipment checking zone, located near the piste, 30 minutes before they are due on the piste.
-Their equipment will be checked under the responsibility of the SEMI (or the designated expert for finals of World Cup competitions).
-If any anomaly is identified the equipment at fault will be changed at once, without any penalty being applied.
-The SEMI delegate will hand over the bodywires, the masks and the weapons that have been checked to the Referee for the bout.
-Ten minutes before they are due on the piste the fencers will report to the Referee designated for their bout.
-The Referee will hand over a bodywire to each of the fencers in the access zone for the piste.
-He will check that the fencers are wearing regulation underjacket protection.
-The Referee and the fencers must stay together in the access zone until they go on the piste.
+- 3. The Referee and the fencers must stay together in the access zone until they go on the piste.
 One minute before they go on the piste the Referee will give a weapon to each fencer, for him to plug in his bodywire.
-No check will be carried out on the piste prior to the bout.
-Competition organisers must organise a waiting area where the fencers can warm-up during this checking procedure.

-t.44 In addition to the checks mentioned above, the Referee of a bout may at any time, on his own initiative or at the request of a fencer or of a team captain, carry out such checks, or verify the checks already carried out or even carry out, or have carried out, new checks (cf. t.35).
+No check will be carried out on the piste prior to the bout. - 4.
+Competition organisers must organise a waiting area where the fencers can warm up during this checking procedure. - t.44.
+1. In addition to the checks mentioned above, the Referee of a bout may at any time, on his own initiative or at the request of a fencer or of a team captain, carry out such checks, or verify the checks already carried out or even carry out, or have carried out, new checks (cf. t.35). - 2.
 He will in any case, before each bout, ensure that the guarantee label is present on the clothing, the blade and the mask of each fencer, and that the insulation of the wires inside the guard and the pressure of the spring in the point of foils and épées conform with the Rules.
 Checking the insulation of the wires and the pressure of the spring will be repeated each time a weapon is changed.
-At all three weapons, he will check that the fencer is not equipped with electronic communication equipment which would allow a person off the piste to communicate with the fencer during the bout.

-At épée he will check the total travel and the residual travel of the pointe d'arrêt:

-- He will check the total travel by inserting a gauge measuring 1.5 mm between the barrel of the pointe d'arrêt and the tip.
-This gauge, provided by the Organising Committee, may have a tolerance of $\pm$ 0.05 mm, i.e. from 1.45 mm to 1.55 mm. - He will check the residual travel by inserting a gauge measuring 0.5 mm between the barrel of the pointe d'arrêt and the tip.
+At all three weapons, he will check that the fencer is not equipped with electronic communication equipment which would allow a person off the piste to communicate with the fencer during the bout. - 3.
+At épée he will check the total travel and the residual travel of the pointe d'arrêt: - He will check the total travel by inserting a gauge measuring 1.5 mm between the barrel of the pointe d'arrêt and the tip.
+This gauge, provided by the Organising Committee, may have a tolerance of ± 0.05 mm, i.e. from 1.45 mm to 1.55 mm. - He will check the residual travel by inserting a gauge measuring 0.5 mm between the barrel of the pointe d'arrêt and the tip.
 The apparatus should not register when the point is depressed.
-This gauge, provided by the Organising Committee, may have a tolerance of $\pm$ 0.05 mm, i.e. from 0.45 mm to 0.55 mm.

-For details of the weight used for the check, see Part 1, Chapter 1 of the Material Rules.
+This gauge, provided by the Organising Committee, may have a tolerance of ± 0.05 mm, i.e. from 0.45 mm to 0.55 mm. - 4.
+For details of the weight used for the check, cf. m.11.3, m.19.3, m.42.2.d. - 5.
 At the beginning of the bout the Referee will place the reserve equipment that has been checked near the appropriate end of the piste for the fencer concerned.

-6. Non-regulation equipment
+Non-regulation equipment

-- t.45 In whatever circumstances a fencer on the piste is found to be in possession of equipment which is non-regulation or defective (cf. m.8, m.9, m.12, m.13, m.16, m.17, m.23), this equipment will be immediately confiscated and submitted to the experts on duty for examination.
+t.45.
+In whatever circumstances a fencer on the piste is found to be in possession of equipment which is non-regulation or defective (cf. m.8, m.9, m.12, m.13, m.16, m.17, m.23), this equipment will be immediately confiscated and submitted to the experts on duty for examination.
 The equipment in question will only be returned to the owner after the measures necessitated by this examination have been completed and, if appropriate, after the payment of any expenses for repairs.
-The equipment must be rechecked before it is used again. - 1.
-If a fencer appears on the piste: - with only one regulation weapon (cf. t.86); or - with only one regulation bodywire; or - with a weapon or a bodywire which does not work or which does not conform with the Rules; or - without his protective under-plastron (cf. t.44 above); or - with a conductive jacket which does not fully cover the valid target; or - with clothing which does not conform with the Rules;
+The equipment must be rechecked before it is used again.

+- 1. If a fencer appears on the piste: - with only one regulation weapon (cf. t.86.1/2); or - with only one regulation bodywire; or - with a weapon or a bodywire which does not work or which does not conform with the Rules; or - without his protective under-plastron (cf. t.43.1.e above); or - with a conductive jacket which does not fully cover the valid target; or - with clothing which does not conform with the Rules;